|

 Pre-Major requirements may be applied to the Core Curriculum requirements or General Electives

-Major Requirements: 48
+Major Course Requirements: 27

 Total: 125 Semester Credits